Our Simple Homeschool Schedule | Mon – Thur Hour by Hour

 Our curriculum this year

-What to know more about the curriculum we’re using this year and why?
-Make sure to check out this blog post.
+What to know more about the curriculum we’re using for specific subjects this year and why?
+Make sure to check out this blog post where I cover it all in depth.

-Have more questions about schedules?
+Have more questions about schedules or homeschooling in general?
 Make sure to leave a comment and I’ll get back to you, or follow me over on Instagram, my favorite platform to communicate.
-I’m also in stories daily sharing our life!
+I’m also in stories daily sharing our life and our recent move to Tennessee and purchasing a 100 acre farm!

 Share away friends!